tarun112/cpp-code/hexAI2/readme.txt

 Player (player.h, .cpp):  base class for player information & move PlayerHuman, PlayerCompuer: derived classes used for making moves polymorphically.  interfaces with HexUI
 playerMgr: noncopyable, creates & manages player objects.  interfaces with HexGame

-HexGame: (hexgame.h, .cpp)   accept game type & information as input & initiate the game.  interfaces with hexUI class
+HexGame (hexgame.h, .cpp):  accept game type & information as input & initiate the game.  interfaces with hexUI class

-HexUI (hexui.h, .cpp):  class implementing methods for ascii input/output it iterfaces with Hex class
+HexUI (hexui.h, .cpp):  class implementing methods for ascii input/output.  it iterfaces with Hex class

 Hex (hex.h, .cpp):  creates & manages board using Graph.  interfaces with HexAI for coputers move and for checking game completion and winner

 HexAI (hexai.h, .cpp): computes moves with best chance of winning using monte carlo simulation.  uses UnionFind to check for winner.

 Graph (graph.h, .cpp): bidirectional graph with nodes as board position and edges as connectivity.